levenc/posologyr/README.md

 <!-- badges: end -->

+## Overview

 The goal of posologyr is to provide free tools (as in free speech) to individualize drug treatments by taking advantage of population pharmacokinetics, patient characteristics, and the results of therapeutic drug monitoring.

-Posologyr offers functions for estimating pharmacokinetic
+Posologyr offers functions for estimating pharmacokinetic parameters:
-    parameters:

   - Estimation of the a priori distribution of the population pharmacokinetic parameters by Monte-Carlo simulations
   - Estimation of individual parameters Maximum A Posteriori (MAP), or Empirical Bayes Estimates (EBE), from the results of therapeutic drug monitoring
   - Estimation of the posterior distribution of individual pharmacokinetic parameters by Markov Chain Monte Carlo (MCMC)

 Posologyr offers dosage optimisation functions based on estimated
 parameters:

   - Determination of the time needed to reach a target trough concentration (Cmin)
   - Determination of the optimal dose to reach a target AUC
   - Determination of the optimal dose to reach a target concentration at any given time

-Posologyr requires a population pharmacokinetic model written in the specific language of RxODE, and an exponential model of inter-individual variability.
+Posologyr requires a population pharmacokinetic model written in the specific language of RxODE, with an exponential model of inter-individual variability.

-# Acknowledgments

-Posologyr’s estimation functions were based on Marc Lavielle’s code available at <http://shiny.webpopix.org/mcmc/bayes1/> Posologyr relies heavily on the excellent RxODE package

 ## Installation